 Community Action Board of Santa Cruz County

 Founded in 1965, CAB conducts, administers and coordinates community programs to combat poverty and the causes of poverty.
-The 7 CAB programs are:
+CAB programs include:

 CalWORKs Emergency Payment Program

 Day Worker Center